The Night Marchers

 The Night Marchers are an American alternative rock band formed in 2007 in San Diego, California, United States.
 The band is composed of singer/guitarist John Reis, guitarist Gar Wood, bassist Tommy Kitsos, and drummer Jason Kourkounis.
 Reis, Wood, and Kourkounis had previously performed together in the Hot Snakes, while Kitsos previously performed with CPC Gangbangs.
 The Night Marchers' debut album See You in Magic was released in 2008 through Vagrant Records.
+The Allez Allez track “Fisting The Fan Base” was featured on the NHL 15 soundtrack.